w3c/trace-context/spec/50-privacy.md

 Another privacy risk of the `traceparent` field is an ability to correlate calls made as part of a single transaction.
 A downstream service may track and correlate two or more calls made in a single transaction and make assumptions about the identity of the caller of one call base on information in another call.

 Note, both privacy concerns of `traceparent` field are theoretical rather than practical.
-Some service initiating or receiving a call MAY choose to restart a `traceparent` field to eliminate those risks completely.
+Some services initiating or receiving a call MAY choose to restart a `traceparent` field to eliminate those risks completely.
 It is recommended to find a way to minimize the number of <a>distributed trace</a> restarts to promote interoperability of tracing vendors.
 Different techniques may be used.
 Services